 New medicine for hereditary rare disease

-The European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has recommended granting a marketing authorisation in the European Union (EU) for Tegsedi (inotersen), a medicine for treatment of stage 1 or stage 2 polyneuropathy (a condition in which the peripheral nerves are damaged) in patients with hereditary transthyretin amyloidosis (hATTR).
-This medicine aims to affect the course of the disease and improve quality of life.
+The European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has recommended granting a marketing authorisation for Onpattro (patisiran), for the treatment of hereditary transthyretin-mediated amyloidosis (hATTR amyloidosis) in adult patients with stage 1 or stage 2 polyneuropathy (a condition in which the peripheral nerves are damaged).
+This medicine is expected to affect the course of the disease and improve patient functioning and quality of life.

-Current therapeutic options for hATTR are liver transplant, treatment with tafamidis and off-label use of a non-steroidal anti-inflammatory drug (NSAID).
+Onpattro is the second medicine recommended for authorisation in this disease, following the positive opinion for Tegsedi (inotersen) in May 2018.
+These two medicines considerably widen the therapeutic options for this disease, which currently include liver transplant, treatment with tafamidis and off-label use of non-steroidal anti-inflammatory drugs (NSAIDs).
 All of them have considerable limitations for patients with stage 2 and stage 3 polyneuropathy, meaning there is a clear unmet medical need.
-Therefore, the CHMP considered that Tegsedi is of major interest for public health and agreed to the applicant's request for an accelerated assessment of this medicine.
+Therefore, the CHMP considered that Onpattro was of major interest for public health and agreed to the applicant's request for an accelerated assessment of this medicine.

-As always at time of approval, EMA's Committee for Orphan Medicinal Products (COMP) will review the orphan designation to determine whether the information available to date allows maintaining Tegsedi's orphan status and granting this medicine ten years of market exclusivity.
+Onpattro was designated as an orphan medicine in April 2011.
+As always at time of approval, EMA's Committee for Orphan Medicinal Products (COMP) will review the orphan designation to determine whether the information available to date allows maintaining Onpattro's orphan status and granting this medicine ten years of market exclusivity.

-- The applicant for Tegsedi is IONIS USA Ltd
+- The applicant for Onpattro is Alnylam Netherlands B.V.